rolspace/www.rolandoramos.tech/_posts/2014-09-24-sql-server-pivot-operator.markdown

 </table>
 </div>

-As you can see, the Pivot command can be quite handy in order to manipulate the structure of a table for various purposes, this might be useful some day.
+As you can see, the <code>Pivot</code> command can be quite handy in order to manipulate the structure of a table for various purposes, this might be useful some day.